See a picture of the thyroid gland .

 Your doctor will give you written instructions.
 To avoid exposing other people to radioactivity, it is important to follow your doctor's instructions carefully.
 He or she will instruct you on how far to stay away from people, how long you need to sleep alone, and other ways to stay safe.
 You will be directed to avoid close contact, kissing, sex, and sharing cups, dishes, or utensils.

-Wash your hands well with soap and lots of water each time you use the toilet.
+- Wash your hands well with soap and lots of water each time you use the toilet.

 - Use separate towels, washcloths, and sheets.
 Wash these and your personal clothing by themselves and not with other people's laundry.

 - You may want to use a special plastic trash bag for all your trash, such as bandages, paper or plastic dishes, menstrual pads, tissues, or paper towels.
 Talk to your treatment facility to see if they will handle the disposal.
 Or after 80 days, this bag can be thrown out with your other trash.

-Don't cook for other people.
+- Don't cook for other people.
 If cooking is necessary, use plastic gloves and throw them away in the special plastic trash bag.

-Wash your dishes in a dishwasher or by hand.
+- Wash your dishes in a dishwasher or by hand.
 If you use disposable dishes, they must be thrown away in the special plastic trash bag.

 Radioactive iodine is also used if you have your thyroid removed (thyroidectomy) because of thyroid cancer.
 Radioactive iodine therapy destroys any remaining thyroid tissue or cancer cells that were not removed during surgery.

 How Well It Works

 If you have thyroid cancer and you are treated with radioactive iodine, it may take from several weeks to many months for your body to get rid of any remaining cancer cells.

 Your thyroid nodule is unlikely to grow after being treated with radioactive iodine.

 The risks from radioactive iodine treatment include:

 Traveling after treatment

-If you plan to travel by airplane within 3 or 4 days after your treatment, check with local authorities about any steps or permission you may need to travel.
+- If you plan to travel by airplane within 3 or 4 days after your treatment, check with local authorities about any steps or permission you may need to travel.

-If you plan to travel on the interstate, you may set off radiation detectors.
+- If you plan to travel on the interstate, you may set off radiation detectors.
 Most police and transportation workers are aware of medical radiation, but it may be a good idea to carry some paperwork from your doctor.